Ecosystem-Assessments/nceadfo/pubs/nceahab/nceahab_report.md

 \begin{figure}[H]
 \centering
 \includegraphics{./figures/ncea_ceahab.png}
-\caption{Network-scale cumulative effects assessment of 17 stressors on 205 species in the Scotian Shelf Bioregion explicitly considering the underlying structure of the ecological community (\textbf{left-hand}).
-Habitats-scale cumulative effects assessment of 17 stressors on 21 marine habitats of the Scotian Shelf Bioregion (\textbf{right-hand}).}
+\caption{\textbf{Network-scale and habitat-scale cumulative effects assessments.} Network-scale cumulative effects assessment of 17 stressors on 205 species in the Scotian Shelf Bioregion in eastern Canada explicitly considering the underlying structure of the ecological community (\textbf{A}).
+Habitats-scale cumulative effects assessment of 17 stressors on 21 marine habitats of the Scotian Shelf Bioregion in eastern Canada (\textbf{B}).}
 \label{ncea_ceahab}
 \end{figure}
 \newpage